A Twist in the Tale (short story collection): "Just Good Friends"

-In this first-person narrative, a female awakens beside a man named Roger.
+In this first-person narrative, the female narrator awakens beside a man named Roger.
 While Roger is still asleep, she recalls how she had met him – in a pub where she used to work part-time, Roger was a daily patron.
 Although he is not very attractive and even somewhat boring, one day she hooked up with him and accompanied him to his house.
 Now the pair of them have been living together and developed their routines – how to use the bathroom in the morning, which joke to crack every day, how to spend the day in the office or at home, but also how to have breakfast together.
 "She" describes how Roger prepares everything for her and finally pushes her bowl towards her.
 Then she begins to swish her tail, and the reader realizes that "she" is a cat.